Know Your Union Lingo

 Weingarten Rights

-Weingarten Rights are the rights of employees covered by the National Labor Relations Act to request union representation during investigatory interviews if they reasonably believe that the interview could result in their being disciplined.
-Weingarten Rights also guarantee the rights of union representatives to assist and counsel employees during interviews which could lead to discipline.
+Weingarten Rights are the rights of employees covered by the National Labor Relations Act to request union representation during investigatory interviews with their supervisor if they reasonably believe that the interview could result in their being disciplined.
+Weingarten Rights also guarantee the rights of union representatives and shop stewards to assist and counsel employees during interviews which could lead to discipline.
 Learn more about your Weingarten Rights.